Mosaic Ranks #97 on the 2024 Deloitte Technology Fast 500™!

 Below, we’ve shared a brief guide to help you understand how to record accrued revenue in your accounting books in line with GAAP’s matching principle.

-In accrual accounting, accurate journal entries for accrued revenue are essential to reflect the company’s financial position truthfully.
+In the accrual accounting method, accurate journal entries for accrued revenue are essential to reflect the company’s financial position truthfully.
 By recording revenue in the correct periods according to GAAP’s revenue recognition principle, you ensure that your stakeholders receive a clear and reliable view of your financial performance.

 At a high level, there are two main steps involved in recording accrual revenue: